Foreign and Commonwealth Office

 I visited Cameroon in February and met the Cameroonian Prime Minister, and the Foreign Secretary met him at the Commonwealth meetings in London in April.
 In all our discussions with Cameroonian Ministers, we have stressed the importance of inclusive dialogue and not resorting to violence.

-A constituent of mine from Cameroon who sought asylum here has been highlighting the ongoing violence and the brutality committed by the Government in Anglophone regions, and the acute refugee crisis that that has caused.
+A constituent of mine from Cameroon who sought asylum here has been highlighting the ongoing violence and the brutality committed by that country’s Government in Anglophone regions, and the acute refugee crisis that that has caused.
 I know that the Department has been raising these issues, but what more can Ministers do to help to get a meaningful process going to address the issues and end the violence?

 I am delighted that the hon.
 Lady has managed to get this important issue on the Order Paper and up for discussion in the House of Commons, because it is a serious situation.
 There is violence from all sides in Cameroon and we are extremely concerned about the situation.
 We are encouraging not only the Government there but all Cameroonians to participate in a process of inclusive dialogue.
 It is an election year and the election must take place without people resorting to violence.